-For public hospitals, "public body" will likely include employees of the hospitals that are able to have a functional influence on purchasing decisions such as head physicians, nursing heads and pharmacists.
+For public hospitals, "public body" will likely include employees of the hospitals that are able to have a functional influence on purchasing decisions, such as head physicians, nursing heads and pharmacists.

-Consequences of Breach
+Consequences of breach

 Under the MACC, any person who is found guilty of corruptly giving any gratification as an inducement will be subject to imprisonment and a fine.
 The offender may be imprisoned for a term of not less than 14 days and not more than 20 years.
-If the gratification is capable of being valued or is of a pecuniary nature, the offender may be liable for a fine of not less than five times the sum or value of the gratification which is the subject matter of the offense, or MYR10,000 (approximately USD2,453), whichever is higher.
+If the gratification is capable of being valued or is of a pecuniary nature, the offender may be liable for a fine of not less than five times the sum or value of the gratification that is the subject matter of the offense, or MYR 10,000 (approximately USD 2,551), whichever is higher.